djwillcaine/BeatNet/datagen/README.md

 2. Open up your Rekordbox software, create a new playlist named "BEATNET" and add as many tracks as you can that meet the following criterea:
 	- The BPM is accurate throughout the entire track.
 Only tracks with a constant, unchanging BPM throughout the entire track can be used.
+	- The BPM is between 70 and 180.
 	- There are no long periods of silence in the track (other than the first or last 5 seconds).
 	- Selecting a broad range of BPMs is more important that selecting lots of tracks at the same BPM.